humminghorse/learning-phase-4/docs/5-advanced-api-development.md

-# 5. API開発応用編
+# 5. Advanced api development

-## APIのカスタマイズ
+## Customize API

-### 一覧取得APIに検索条件を指定する
+### Specifying search conditions for the API to retrieve a list
-前回作成したペットの一覧取得APIで、名前を検索条件に指定して一覧を取得できるようにしましょう。
+Let's make it possible to retrieve a list of pets by specifying their names as search conditions in the API for retrieving a list of pets created in the previous lecture.

-- `src/app/api/pets/route.ts` を以下のように修正してください。
+- Modify `src/app/api/pets/route.ts` as follows.
-  - `import { type NextRequest } from 'next/server'` を追加
+  - Add `import { type NextRequest } from 'next/server'`.
-  - `GET /api/pets` のAPIを以下のように変更します。
+  - Modify the `GET /api/pets` API as follows.
     ```
     // GET /api/pets
     export async function GET(request: NextRequest) {